Konrad48/konrad48-dev-blog/blog/2024-12-30-ai-in-development/index.md

 ## Continue

 [Continue](https://www.continue.dev/) is an extension that you can install in your VS Code or your JetBrains IDE.
 It’s like GitHub Copilot but you are in charge of the models you use.
 I have also tried Amazon Whisper and Github copilot but was not really convinced.
-This one actuallly does the job.
+I gave this one a try after [xBartM](https://github.com/xBartM) introduced it to me and it actuallly does the job.
 It has 2 main functions

 1. Autocomple that will basically complete your code as you write or generate code based on your comment.
 2. Chat functionality that can be aware of your codebase